MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 Copilot in bank reconciliation is intended to be used as a supplement to the **Match Automatically** operation.
 For this reason, when you use Copilot, the **Match Automatically** operation runs silently first to make the initial matches.
 Then, Copilot runs to try and match transactions that weren't matched by **Match Automatically** operation.

 There are two ways to reconcile bank accounts with Copilot.
-You can use Copilot to start a new reconciliation on a back account from scratch, directly from **Bank Acc.
+You can use Copilot to start a new reconciliation on a bank account from scratch, directly from **Bank Acc.
 Reconciliation** list, or you can use Copilot on an existing reconciliation

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Account Reconciliation**, and then choose the related link.